jarekstrzele/obsidian_notes/REACT/React - the Complete Guide/14 Connecting to a Database.md

 #useEffect

 TO IMMEDIATELY FETCH DATA -> use `useEffect`
-*sending the HTTP request is a side effect whuch ultimately changes our components state*
+*sending the HTTP request is a side effect which ultimately changes our components state*

 if you will have code:
 ```js